MUSTAFA892/Data-Structure-Algorithms/README.md

-Thanks for sharing your existing README — it's already well-structured and informative.
-However, since your `.ipynb` notebooks (like `String_Data_Structure.ipynb`, `Tree_Data_Structure.ipynb`, etc.) **contain full explanations and code**, we can **highlight that more prominently** and provide a **cleaner index** to make navigation easier for readers.

-Here’s the **updated version** of your README with the following improvements:

----

-### ✅ **What's Updated**

-* Clear statement that Jupyter notebooks contain both explanation and code.
-* A new **“Notebook Index”** to easily locate topics like Strings, Trees, Searching, and Sorting.
-* Minor language and formatting improvements for professionalism and readability.
-* Retained all original content and structure.

----

 # Data Structures and Algorithms

 Welcome to the **Data Structures and Algorithms** repository!
 This repository provides comprehensive, beginner-to-advanced coverage of DSA concepts, including **theory, code, and solved problems** — all explained in **interactive Jupyter Notebooks**.